MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## <a name="france-passport-number"></a>Frankrijk paspoortnummer
-Deze entiteit van het type gevoelige informatie is beschikbaar in het gevoelige informatietype EU-paspoortnummer.
-Het is beschikbaar als een op zichzelf staand entiteit met gevoelige informatie.
+Deze entiteit is beschikbaar in het gevoelige informatietype EU-paspoortnummer.
+Het is ook beschikbaar als een op zichzelf staand entiteit met gevoelige informatie.

 ### <a name="format"></a>Opmaak